Snorkeling Weight Belt – How to Choose and Use Safely

 Please make sure and read the safety information below about freediving before trying a weight belt.

 There are two snorkeling weight belt material options, nylon webbing, or rubber.
-They are all 2" wide.
+They are all two inches wide.

 The nylon webbing belt is cheaper, weighs less in the luggage, and is easier to find.
 Most tank divers use them.

 The rubber weight belt is mostly used by spear fisherman and freedivers.
 The benefit of rubber is that as you get deeper, your wetsuit and your body will compress, and the rubber belt will adjust for this and not slip up your body as easily as a nylon belt.